Analysis | Efforts to contain the coronavirus pandemic didn’t have the death toll Trump seemed to predict

 “I could ask Dr. Fauci to come up, but it’s common sense,” Trump said.
 “You’re going to have massive depression, meaning mental depression.
 You’re going to have depression in the economy also.
 But you’re going to have mental depression for people.
 You’re going to have large numbers of suicides.”

-He continued on to warn that the country would see drug addiction “more than anything else.”
+He continued, warning that the country would see drug addiction “more than anything else.”

 “You will see drugs being used like nobody has ever used them before,” Trump said.
 “And people are going to be dying all over the place from drug addiction, because you would have people that had a wonderful job at a restaurant, or even owned a restaurant.”